 Bulk Billed Eye Test

-All permanent residents of Australia can take advantage of the eye examinations provided by optometrists.
+All permanent residents of Australia can take advantage of the bulk-billed eye tests provided by Spectacle Warehouse, your Frankston optometrists.
 This means Australians qualify for optometric benefits without the need for private health insurance.

-The main benefit is eye examinations except for some contact lens fitting consultations and some examinations that test your visual fitness to drive, fly or be employed by government organizations like the Australian Defence Forces.
+The main benefit is eye examinations, except for some contact lens fitting consultations and some examinations that test your visual fitness to drive, fly or be employed by government organisations like the Australian Defence Forces.

-The way the Bulk Billed Eye test works is rather than directly charging you, your optometrists can directly bill the government on your behalf.
+The way the Bulk Billed Eye Test works is rather than directly charging you, your optometrist can directly bill Medicare on your behalf.
 This is popular and known as ‘bulk-billing’.
-For those with limited financial capabilities, optometrists often direct bill on behalf of pensioners, children.
+For those with limited financial capabilities, bulk billing optometrists often direct bill on behalf of pensioners and children.
 It is really fast and easy for Australians to have access to quality eye care without paying from their own pockets.

-On the occasion that your optometrist recommend more or additional eye testing, such as digital retinal photography, this does not quality for a Medicare rebate but is still recommended in the best interests of your eye health.
+On the occasion that your bulk billing optometrist recommends more or additional eye testing, such as digital retinal photography, this does not qualify for a Medicare rebate but is still recommended in the best interests of your eye health.

 Alternatively, if your optometrist does not bulk bill then you still can claim Medicare benefits by submitting a claim to Medicare just like you would when you see the doctor.
 You will have to shoulder the difference between the account and the Medicare refund, it is usually 15%, but this can be higher.